 I stood, wondering what to do.
 The hazmat suit made joining impossible… but to waste the salad…

 I left the dish on the doormat, knocked loudly, then zipped downstairs – Joe Wicks has worked wonders with my cardio.
-And you can tell he’s such a nice boy.
+You can just tell he’s such a nice boy.

 For two weeks I couldn’t relax.
 What had become of my pudding?
 Partially the salad, but more pressingly Mother’s dish.
-Real Waterford crystal; its glass foot raised the effort like a stage.
+Waterford crystal.

 It makes such a difference to the experience.